rayangdn/thymio-epfl/report.md

 v{i+1} &= v_i \\
 \omega_{i+1} &= \omega_i
 \end{align*} $$

+where $\Delta t$ is the time step between updates.

 EXPLAIN WE DON'T VARY (FIXED) V AND W between two segments, two control inputs.
 Since the model that we have chosen is nonlinear with respect to the orientation of the robot, standard Kalman filter formulation İs not sufficient.
 For this reason, we used the Extended Kalman Filter model.